"Your Customer Should Be

-Think about your website as a reflection of your business and of you as the business owner.
+Think about your website as both a reflection of your business and you, the business owner.
 This info is available for everyone to see 24/7.
 And believe me people will poke around your website to find out if you're the company they want to do business with.
 Here are 8 questions every business needs to answer for the foundation of their website.

 - What are you doing that is more unique, different or better than our competitors?

 - What is it you do that creates a better customer experience than your competitors do?

 - How do you stand behind your products and services?